hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 The hardware version must be encoded in hex format and right padded to 28 characters with 0 (excluding the starting 0x) to avoid any spurious values.

 ## Setting OMCI equipment ID (ME 257)
-{% include alert.html content="Model number must not be more than 20 characters long in total." alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="Model number must not be longer than 20 characters in total." alert="Note"  icon="svg-info" color="blue" %}
 ```sh
 manufactory
 set equipment id MYEQUIPMENTID